ClaytonChisholm/Class-Project-UNO/README.md

 first, followed by the three CPUs.
 The user will then be able to see the current card on the top of the deck, their hand of cards, and the three CPU decks.
 To play a card, the player will click on their intended card or the deck and confirm the card.
 If it is valid, it will end their turn and allow the CPUs to go.
-The game will automatically end whenone of the four players plays all of the cards in their hand.
+The game will automatically end when one of the four players plays all of the cards in their hand.
 Whoever plays their last card first, wins!